hardpath/hardpath.github.io/_posts/2021-11-15-introduction-to-alarm-management.md

 ![states](/assets/images/posts/2021-11-15-introduction-to-alarm-management/img0301.png)

-An Alarm System reacts to those transitions, also called events.
-An alarm list displays or changes the information to the operator whenever one of those transitions, or events, occur.
-Each event has a timestamp associated, and that is the timestamp shown to the user on any alarm list.
+An Alarm System reacts to the transitions between states, also called events.
+An alarm display changes the information to the operator whenever one of those transitions, or events, occur.
+Each event has a timestamp associated, and that is the timestamp shown to the user on any alarm display.

 ### 3.1 Active State